martyncisneros/beautiful-jekyll/_posts/2017-05-18-competitive-balance-across-professional-sports.md

 Postseason drama in the form of improbable comebacks, close games, and the lack of drama through blowout games have brought about a question primed for a data-based answer, which professional sports league is the most competitive?

 I define competiveness through the following variables: comebacks, close games, blowouts, and salary disparity across teams.
-In this analysis I will utilize an expansive <a href="http://developers.stattleship.com/" target="_blank">sports data API</a>, powered by Stattleship, which provides historical game log data and game scores by quarter to address the following questions:
+In this analysis I will utilize an expansive <a href="http://developers.stattleship.com/" target="_blank">sports data API</a>, powered by <a href="https://www.stattleship.com/" target="_blank">Stattleship</a>, which provides historical game log data and game scores by quarter to address the following questions:

 -  Which leagues are most likely to produce a comeback game?
 -  Which leagues are most likely to produce a close game?